-The furniture of pioneering American artist Donald Judd balances absolute simplicity with visionary design, and a new design is now available to buy.
+The furniture of pioneering American artist Donald Judd balances absolute simplicity with visionary design.

 In the early 1970s, a decade after he left painting behind to create large-scale three-dimensional works, the late artist Donald Judd designed his ﬁrst piece of furniture.
 It was an act of necessity; he needed beds for his two young children, Rainer and Flavin, who shared a room.

 Made of wood and featuring a central freestanding wall that doubled as a divider for privacy, the ﬁrst iteration of Judd’s now iconic daybed was born.
 A desk, dining table, chairs, benches, and bookshelves soon followed—all variations of meticulously pared-down forms deﬁned by function.

 Much like Judd’s art, an enterprise he considered completely separate, the furniture nevertheless emanates a timeless beauty—appearing both solid yet weightless in a space, akin to the stacking boxes and progressions in galvanized steel, plexiglass, and concrete that came to deﬁne his career.

 At his homes in New York, at 101 Spring Street (now HQ for the Judd Foundation and Donald Judd Furniture), and Marfa, Texas, where he relocated with his family and later established the Chinati Foundation, Judd’s art and furniture create a complete whole.

 “If you go through all the spaces, it’s clearly one person’s way of living,” says Flavin of the distinctive Judd aesthetic.
 This included placing things with intention: “He would generally not put anything right up against a wall, or push a chair ﬂush with a table,” explains Rainer.
 “Things had to have space around all sides,” creating a kind of vibrational pull between objects.